 The Manager is responsible for the relationship with the Group's lenders for monitoring compliance with loan terms and covenants and reporting to the Board on matters arising.
-Throughout the year ended 30 June 2021 and up to the date of issue of the financial statements, the Group has continued to be in compliance with covenant terms and has made all scheduled interest payments on time.
+Throughout the year ended 30 June 2022 and up to the date of issue of the financial statements, the Group has continued to be in compliance with covenant terms and has maintained ongoing dialogue with all lenders who indicated their continued supports for the Group and the underlying properties.